Gavril Myasnikov: In opposition

 Myasnikov was a Left Communist in 1918, opposed to the Treaty of Brest-Litovsk.
 Towards the end of the civil war, he emerged as one of the most outspoken critics of the communist state, and the only prominent Bolshevik to be expelled from the party and arrested during the lifetime of Vladimir Lenin.
 He called for freedom of the press to be restored for everyone "from monarchists to anarchists inclusive", which the Central Committee condemned as "incompatible with the interests of the party."
 He also suggested that:

 The Soviet power must maintain at its own expense a body of detractors as did once the Roman Empire.

 In 1920, he also called for the formation of peasant unions to heal the breach between the urban and rural workers - making him apparently the only prominent figure in the communist party to be concerned that early about the living conditions of the rural poor.
+The same year, Myasnikov married his wife, Daria.
+Together they had a son, Yuri, the following year.
 In May 1921, he wrote an article calling for peasants and workers to have freedom of expression.
 Lenin reacted by ordering the Perm provincial committee to discipline Myasnikov.
 This led to his exclusion from an upcoming conference at the Motovilikha factory.

 Lenin wrote to Myasnikov in August 1921, to say that "We do not believe in 'absolutes'.
 We laugh at 'pure democracy' ....
 Freedom of the press in the R.S.F.S.R., which is surrounded by the bourgeois enemies of the whole world, means freedom of political organisation for the bourgeoisie and its most loyal servants, the Mensheviks and Socialist Revolutionaries.
 The bourgeoisie (all over the world) is still very much stronger than we are.
 To place in its hands yet another weapon ... means facilitating the enemy’s task."
 Myasnikov replied that the only reason he, Myasnikov, was not in prison was that he was an old Bolshevik, while thousands of ordinary workers were in prison for saying the same things as he had.